List of The Librarian characters: Character history

 Judson, as he is introduced in the first film, has previously served as 'The Librarian' and now acts as a mentor to those who take up the mantle.
 He has a tattoo from a time he served in the Marines and is very handy in a fight.
-He enjoys buying things on eBay and loves flying kites.
-He is able to use mirrors, Television screens and a technique resembling astral projection to communicate with the Librarian anywhere in the world, frequently at less-than-convenient times and places.
+He is able to use mirrors, television screens, and a technique resembling astral projection to communicate with the Librarian anywhere in the world, frequently at less-than-convenient times and places.
 He dies after the third film, five years before the first episode of the TV series.
 Flynn keeps his portrait, draped with crape, next to his desk.
 He tells Eve that Judson is still there in spirit; she is shocked to find this to be the simple truth when Judson appears in the full-length mirror that stands near his portrait.

 It is hinted in the film Curse of the Judas Chalice that Judson may be the original founder of the Library, although he finds the suggestion that he might be more than 2000 years old "insulting".
 In season four of the series, however, it is confirmed that he is the original Librarian, that Charlene was his Guardian, and they performed the Tethering ritual that is one of the story arcs in that season.
 When the Serpent Brotherhood invades the Library, Judson and Charlene conduct a ritual that severs the Library from the physical reality's plane of existence and sends it into the void.
 Towards the end of season three, Charlene goes to join him into the void after dying.